 The Anti-Racism Collaborative will offer grants that support student engagement in research projects focused on racism, racial equity, and racial justice.

-Anti-Racism Summer Research Grants for Graduate Students
+Anti-Racism Graduate Research Grants

-Small grants will be available through the Collaborative for graduate students to support research projects focused on racism, racial equity, and justice.
+Small grants will be available through the ARC for graduate students to support research projects focused on racism, racial equity, and justice.
 The funds will support students’ own projects that are extended from their faculty advisor’s research, or for independent scholarship supervised by a faculty mentor.
 A faculty support letter and detailed mentoring plan would be required.

 Graduate Student Research Fellow Opportunities in Anti-Racism Research Projects